Unison are inviting nominations for the all new 'Wolfie Awards' - focusing on waste and service failure caused by the outsourcing of public services.

 The Wolfies have been set up to get this issue the recognition it deserves.
 We want your examples of contractors who have failed to deliver on their promises – letting down service users and the workers who provide them.
 Please nominate here.

 Sara Gorton is a senior national officer at UNISONLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.